Approaching Your Mobile Internet Solution - From Simple to Complex

-- Existing plans and equipment to start from vary greatly.
+- An individual's existing plans and current equipment vary greatly.

-- And individuals budgets are a huge factor.
+- An individual's budget is a huge factor.

-When you combine all of these variables - well, there's just a heck of a lot of variables to contend with.
+When you combine all of these variables; well, there are just a heck of a lot of variables to contend with.
 And each variable impacts what makes a solution ideal or not.

 Assess Your Needs

-Regardless of whether you think you will need to begin with a basic set-up, or go more complex - you will first need to investigate your own specific needs.
+Regardless of whether you think you will need to begin with a basic set-up, or go more complex, you will first need to investigate your own specific needs.
 We've got a guide, The Guide to Assessing Your Personal Mobile Internet Needs Guide, to help you do that:

-There are multiple different ways to go about building your setup, and as you gain comfort with the technology and options, and hone-in on your individual needs, there is always have the option to fine-tune or grow your arsenal.
+There are multiple different ways to go about building your setup and as you gain comfort with the technology and options, and hone-in on your individual needs, there is always the option to fine-tune or grow your arsenal.